-The remaining 170 routines of the complete FORTRAN library are organized in two ways:
+The remaining routines (approximately 190) of the complete FORTRAN library are organized in two ways:

-- 1. They are organized in the :BLIB file as card-image ROM decks that are used by the Link loader to satisfy library references. - 2.
-They are organized in the :LIB/:DIC files as 19 library load modules.
+- They are organized in the :BLIB file as card-image ROM decks that are used by the Link loader to satisfy library references. - 2.
+They are organized in the :LIB/:DIC files as 22 library load modules.

-This organization permits rapid loading by the batch loader (Load).
-Load uses the file :DIC, which consists of a record keyed by each DEF in :LIB and the group number as its value to find the LM names necessary to satisfy references.
+This organization permits rapid loading by the overlay loader or Load.
+The overlay loader uses the file :DIC, which consists of a record keyed by each DEF in :LIB and the group number as its value to find the LM names necessary to satisfy references.